7 Ways to Enjoy New Jersey’s State Parks for the Winter

 7. Learn about the American Revolution at Washington Crossing State Park.

 Imagine what it must have been like for General George Washington and the Continental Army troops when they crossed the icy waters of the Delaware River in the winter of 1776 during the American Revolution.
-You can learn all about this important time period as you visit Washington Crossing State Park and peruse the exhibits inside the visitor center museum.
+Learn all about this important time period at Washington Crossing State Park, where you can view the historic buildings and walk the trails to trace Washington’s steps.